qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/settings.rst

   instance of a map layer with a project.
 They are *not* connected with underlying data source of a layer, so if you create two map layer instances of one shapefile, they will not share the settings.
-The settings are stored in project file, so if the user opens the project again, the layer-related settings will be there again.
+The settings are stored inside the project file, so if the user opens the project again, the layer-related settings will be there again.
 The value for a given setting is retrieved using the :meth:`customProperty() <qgis.core.QgsMapLayer.customProperty>` method, and can be set using the :meth:`setCustomProperty() <qgis.core.QgsMapLayer.setCustomProperty>` one.

  .. code-block:: python

+   vlayer = QgsVectorLayer()
    # save a value
-   layer.setCustomProperty("mytext", "hello world")
+   vlayer.setCustomProperty("mytext", "hello world")

-   # read the value again
+   # read the value again (returning "default text" if not found)
-   mytext = layer.customProperty("mytext", "default text")
+   mytext = vlayer.customProperty("mytext", "default text")

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE This will be automatically updated by the find_set_subst.py script.